XCTEQ/XCFit/README.md

 ## Getting XCFit Framework for pre-defined BDD Style steps

 ### Cocoapods
-You can get XCFit Framework eaily.
+You can get XCFit Framework easily.
 Create `Podfile` and add specific dependency for the target

 ```ruby
     target '$_YOUR__TARGET' do
       pod 'XCFit'
     end
 ```
-Same way we can get 'Cucumberish' and 'OCSlim' for the specific target.
+Now that, We need to install the framework using

 ```sh
 $ pod install
 ```

 Close existing Xcode Session and Open `.xcworkspace/`.
 Now in the 'testBase' class just `import XCFit` and extend the class to `XCFit` class.
 The predefined steps are ready to use.

 ![image](https://github.com/Shashikant86/xcfitgif/blob/master/Pod_install_XCFit.gif)

 ### Carthage

-If you are using Carthage then it's easy to install XCFit.
+It's easy to install XCFit using Carthage as well.
 Add following to `Cartfile`

                   github "Shashikant86/XCFit"

 Now fetch dependency and build XCFit using.

-                  $ carthage update --platform iOS This will create 'Carthage' directory with built framework.
+                  $ carthage update --platform iOS

+This will create 'Carthage' directory with built framework.
 We need to manually drag and drop this to our XCUIPoMTest' target build settings.
 On your application targets’ “General” settings tab, in the “Linked Frameworks and Libraries” section, drag and drop each framework you want to use from the Carthage/Build folder on disk.
 On your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase”.
 Create a Run Script in which you specify your shell (ex: bin/sh), add the following contents to the script area below the shell:

         /usr/local/bin/carthage copy-frameworks

 and add the paths to the frameworks you want to use under “Input Files”, e.g.:

          $(SRCROOT)/Carthage/Build/iOS/XCFit.framework

 Here is Carthage looks like

 ![image](https://github.com/Shashikant86/xcfitgif/blob/master/XCFit_Carthage.gif)

 You can choose any of the above method but Cocoapods is easy and less manual.

-### Import XCFit & Use Predefined Steps
+## Import XCFit & Use Predefined Steps

 There are some predefined XCFit steps we can use by importing `XCFit` and extending out test base class to `XCFit`.
+There are plenty of Pre-Defined BDD Style Stpes available [here](https://github.com/Shashikant86/XCFit/blob/master/Pre-Defined_Steps/XCFit_Predefined_Steps.md).
+You can use prefined steps wherever they make sense however it's fairly esasy to write your own.

 Your test will read something like this:

 ```
 import XCTest